ksherlock/mpw-tools/README.md

 * ListRezIIgs: List the resources in a IIgs resource file.

+* LSegIIgs: List segments in a IIgs OMF File (borrowed from gno/me).

 * MakeEnums: Print struct offsets for various records (for use with MPW development).

 * md5: Print md5 checksum for a file (data and resource fork).